Harshjoon/object_in_frame/README.md

 # object_in_frame
-Find if the object is present in the camera frame or not.
+Find whether the object is present in the camera frame or not.
 If out of frame it will show in which direction it is in.